stoeps13/connections-doc/source/admin/install/t_silent_population_wizard.md

 When you run the Profiles population wizard in silent mode, it creates the map\_dbrepos\_from\_source.properties file, located in the Wizards\\TDIPopulation\\platform\\TDI directory, and updates this file with data from the mappings.properties file.

+!!! note
-**Note:** When you use the Profiles population wizard in interactive mode, the wizard creates a response file called tdisettings.properties in the Wizards\\TDIPopulation directory.
+    When you use the Profiles population wizard in interactive mode, the wizard creates a response file called tdisettings.properties in the Wizards\\TDIPopulation directory.
 You can modify the existing response file or create a new one.
 It also creates a mappings.properties file, which contains properties very similar to those in map\_dbrepos\_from\_source.properties file.

 If you need to configure multiple systems with Profiles data, you can run the wizard in silent mode.